Chart Color Schemes

 Happy Valley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Happy Valley's population was approximately 14,443 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 579 people, a 4.2% rise from the 2021 Census which reported a population of 13,864.
-The growth is inferred from ABS's estimated resident population of 14,421 in June 2024 and 52 validated new addresses since the Census date.
-This results in a population density ratio of 1,420 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Happy Valley's growth rate of 4.2% since the census is within 0.7 percentage points of the SA3 area's 4.9%, indicating strong growth fundamentals.
-Natural growth contributed approximately 52.4% of overall population gains during recent periods, with overseas migration and interstate migration also being positive factors.
+Based on AreaSearch's analysis, Happy Valley's population is around 14,443 as of Nov 2025.
+This reflects an increase of 579 people (4.2%) since the 2021 Census, which reported a population of 13,864 people.
+The change is inferred from the estimated resident population of 14,421 from the ABS as of June 2024 and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,420 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Happy Valley's 4.2% growth since census positions it within 0.7 percentage points of the SA3 area (4.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth that contributed approximately 52.4% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a weighted aggregation method from LGA to SA2 levels.
-Based on projected demographic shifts, Happy Valley is expected to increase by just below the median of Australian statistical areas to 2041, with an expected population increase of 1,122 persons over this period, representing a total increase of 7.6%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of Australian statistical areas is expected, with the area expected to increase by 1,122 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 7.6% in total over the 17 years.

 Frequently Asked Questions - Population